Comenius’ Latin Library

 This website was created to give everyone access to Comenius’ Latin textbooks in full text format.
 Read them, work with them, and bring your Latin to the next level!

 Wonder where to start?
-Follow these steps:
+See the Instructions.